Arctomecon humilis: Life History

 The dwarf bear-poppy is a perennial flower.
 This means that the poppy lives longer than two years.
-The life cycle of these plants are separated into four main growing seasons.
+The life cycle of these plants is separated into four main growing seasons.
 The poppy produces flowers for the first time in April and May during its second growing season.
 At this stage, a quarter of dwarf bear-poppies can produce 1-4 flowers per plant.
 In the third season, under a third of the plants have blossomed and produced 23 flowers per plant on average.
 By the fourth growing season, almost all plants have produced around 34 flowers.
 Seeds can be produced between the second and fourth growing seasons during periods of high rainfall.
 The dwarf bear-poppy has a short lifespan and rarely lives over ten years.

 Ecology

 Pollinators

 The pollinators of the dwarf bear-poppy have shifted over time.
 The Mojave poppy bee (Perdita meconis) and the Eucera quadricincta bee once helped the poppy cross-pollinate.
 These bees are specialist pollinators, meaning they only pollinate certain plants.
 However, the poppy now relies on an invasive generalist pollinator, the Africanized honey bee (Apis mellifera scutellata Lepeletier).
 Generalist pollinators have no plant preference but prefer areas with high flower densities.
 The Africanized honey bee uses more food and land resources.
 Thus, the Africanized honey bee outcompetes native bee species.
 As a result, the native bees are no longer present in the range of the dwarf bear-poppy.